 Contacts are people, not exports |

-Contacts + Companies with Association Labels |
+Contacts + Companies with Association Labels (Household, Employer, Member Org) |

-Membership records staff can find |
+Membership records staff can actually find and trust |

-Subscriptions (native billing) or Custom Membership Object |
+Subscriptions (native recurring billing) or Custom Membership Object |

-Renewals & reminders on rails |
+Renewals and reminders that don’t rely on memory |

 Workflows + Subscriptions + Payment Links |